NXX99/UTubeTrollKiller/readme.md

 After installing and verifying, run `npm install youtubei`.

 Afterwards, clone this repository and CD into it, and run `node index.js`, and you should be seeing a slew of channel IDs separated by commas and spaces.
-Let it run for about 30 minutes or an hour before stopping, and copy every channel ID, go into youtube studio, and paste them under hidden users.
+Let it run for about 5 to 10 minutes before stopping, copy every channel ID, go into youtube studio, and paste them under hidden users.